chickenboot/chickenboot.github.com/_posts/2013-05-22-zurb-foundation-with-nanoc-part-3.md

 ### Directories and Helpers

-We're using a slightly different structure to Dave as our site isn't just a blog&#151;it's only one part of our company site.
-We're making a subdirectory, imaginitively entitled `blog`, to contain all the blog related files.
+We're using a slightly different structure to Dave as our site isn't just a blog&#151;it's just one part of our company site.
+As such, we're making a subdirectory, imaginatively entitled `blog`, to contain all the blog related files.

 {% highlight bash %}
 vintageinvite$ mkdir -p content/blog/posts
 {% endhighlight %}

-We want to reuse the existing nanoc blogging helpers, so we'll add some includes to the `lib` directory.
-Rather than putting it in `default.rb`, I've gone with creating a new file, `includes.rb`:
+Because a blog is a fairly common usage of a static site generator, nanoc ships with some helpers.
+To use these, we need to add some includes to the `lib` directory.
+Rather than adding to `default.rb` (as Dave does above), I've gone with creating a new file, `includes.rb`:

 {% highlight bash %}
 vintageinvite$ subl lib/includes.rb